FAQ about Compute Cloud

 You can create your first VM by following one of the scenarios described in Getting started with Compute Cloud.

-You can connect to a VM from another VM on the same cloud network.
-Use the VM's internal IP address or FQDN to do this.
+You can connect to your VM from another VM within the same cloud network.
+To connect, use the VM internal IP address or FQDN.

-If you assigned a VM a public IP during creation, you can use that IP to connect to the VM from the internet.
+If you assigned a public IP address to your VM when creating it, you can use that IP address to connect to the VM from the internet.

-You can get the IP addresses, FQDNs, and other information in the management console in to the Network section on the VM's page.
+You can get IP addresses, FQDNs, and other information in the management console, under Network on the VM page.

 For more information, see VM network interfaces.

-Use SSH to connect to Linux VMs.
-Use RDP to connect to Windows VMs.
+Use SSH to connect to your Linux VMs.
+Use RDP to connect to your Windows VMs.

-How quickly can I change the performance of my information systems?
+How quickly can I adjust the capacity of my IT systems?

-You can change the performance of your information system in one of the following ways:
+You can adjust your IT system capacity in one of the following ways:

-- Create VMs in advance with the appropriate configuration and pre-installed software.
-During peak times, all you have to do is start these VMs to increase the performance of the information system.
+- Create VMs with the appropriate configuration and pre-installed software in advance.
+During peak loads, simply start these VMs to scale up your IT system capacity.
 When the load decreases, you can stop some of the VMs to avoid paying for extra resources.

 - If you frequently need new VMs with the same configuration, you can create a boot disk image and use it when creating VMs.

-Just like for any other servers, including physical ones, VM performance depends on the performance of:
+As with any servers, including physical ones, VM performance depends on the performance of the following:

 - CPU